 The World Holds Eight Generations,

-and the Long‑Life Era® Belongs
+Long‑Life Era® Belongs

 to Those Who Choose It.